Updated: Oct 10

 If the answer is no then you are not feeding him correctly.

 For example if I present my children with a bowl of sweets or a balanced meal what will they go for?
-Same with your rabbit, feeding a fat rabbit more colourful treats excessive amounts of nuggets is like feeding a fat child doughnuts.
+Same with your rabbit, feeding a fat rabbit more colourful treats excessive amounts of nuggets is like feeding an overweight child doughnuts, is not going to help.

 What can happen when you do not feed enough Hay to your Rabbit?